youngrokseok/typechain/README.md

 # typechain

-Creating a Block chain by Typescript
+Making a Blockchain by Typescript